 - 55% would like the ability to design products that no one else owns

 - 67% prefer shopping in a store, most of the time

 - 48% said social media interaction with a brand is either important or very important

 Technology for Gen Z’ers is used to enhance their shopping experience.
 For instance, when visiting a physical store, they want to be able to visit the brand’s website or another company’s to compare the product they want.
 Instead of multiple features or numerous gadgets to use, Gen Z’ers like technology “that empowers them and adds direct value.”

-Videos and pictures are another feature that Gen Z’ers value.
+Videos and pictures are another features that Gen Z’ers value.
 YouTube is a significant part of their lives, and they’re using it to find new brands and products.
-The influencers they follow help them not only make buying decisions, but teach them how to do things.
+The influencers they follow help them not only make buying decisions but teach them how to do things.